Jura A1 Review: The Most Reliable Superautomatic Espresso Machine?

 They say that not everything is either black or white, but the Jura A1 sure is!
 Available in Piano Black and Piano White, the sleek design and simple color scheme is bound to complement any kitchen.
 Even though its external surfaces are made of plastic, it certainly doesn’t look tacky.
 On the contrary, it has a stylish, chrome-y look in keeping with Jura’s brand.

-With both the Ena Micro 1 and the A1, Jura opted for a minimalistic approach.
+With both like the Ena Micro 1 and the A1, Jura opted for a minimalistic approach.
 The front panel is uncluttered, featuring only the wide drip tray and the height-adjustable coffee spout, perfect for fitting taller glasses.
 Though the Ena Micro 1 has been discontinued, customers can still get excellent coffee from a stylish, easy-to-use Jura A1.

 The control panel is located on top and is also quite minimalistic and intuitive.
 Rather than a full display, Jura opted for some classic old-style buttons featuring a choice between brewing with 7 grams of coffee (indicated by one coffee bean) or 10 grams (indicated by three coffee beans).
 The control panel also features some symbols that will only light up to remind you to take care of routine maintenance.